Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games: Conclusions

 \section{Conclusions}

 We investigated the design of the payoff mechanism in the task allocation games.
-The mechanism determines payoffs $p$ given the vector $q$ that quantifies the amount of jobs in the assigned tasks to the agents, and in turn the payoffs incentivize the agents to repeatedly revise their strategy selection.
+The mechanism determines payoffs $p$ given the vector $q$ that quantifies the amount of jobs in the assigned tasks to the agents, and the payoffs incentivize the agents to repeatedly revise their strategy selection.
 We discussed how to design the payoff matrix $G$ using the passivity tools to ensure that the agents asymptotically attain the optimal strategy profile.
-Using the numerical examples, we demonstrated how our results can be used to design the matrix $G$ and how the parameters of the dynamic game model affect the optimal design of $G$.
+Using the numerical examples, we demonstrated how our results can be used to design $G$ and how the parameters of the dynamic game model affect the optimal design of $G$.
+For future directions, we plan to consider the design of nonlinear payoff mechanisms $p = G(q)$, and to explore the idea of learning the dynamic model and computing $G$ alongside the model learning.

-As a potential extension of this work, we can design the payoff mechanism using a nonlinear mapping $p = G(q)$.
-A critical step in the extension is in constructing the $\delta$-antistorage function for \eqref{eq:feedback_model_a}.
-We plan to further explore computational approaches, such as machine learning methods, for designing the optimal payoff mechanism using, for instance, a family of neural networks approximating the optimal payoff mapping subject to passivity conditions to ensure the convergence.
-In addition, to compute $G$, we need to know the dynamic model of the game.
-As a future direction, we plan to explore the idea of learning the dynamic model and computing the payoff mechanism $G$ alongside the model learning.